Coronavirus (COVID-19) Central

-In order to safely care for students, many of whom are no longer living on campus, The Ashe Center is now offering telehealth visits.
+In order to safely care for students, many of whom are not currently living on or near campus, The Ashe Center is now offering telehealth visits.
 Upon scheduling an appointment, students will be given instructions on how to speak with a provider by phone or video.
 If the provider determines that you need to be seen in-person in order to determine your diagnosis or treatment, they will schedule an in-person visit for you at The Ashe Center.

 Where can students get tested for COVID-19?

 The Ashe Center offers COVID-19 PCR and antibody testing, but based on your insurance type and medical necessity the pricing will vary.
 For students enrolled in UC SHIP, there is $0 co-pay for the PCR test if it is deemed medically necessary by the ordering clinician.
 For students who waived UC SHIP or the reason for testing is not medically necessary, there is a $105 fee that will be charged to the BruinBill account.